Developing suburban Charleston shopping center announces 22 tenants

 The list of tenants coming to a developing shopping center on the edge of Charleston continues to grow.

-In addition to several retailers and restaurants previously announced, such as Halls Chophouse and Taco Boy, Nexton Square near Summerville has lined up 20 other tenants in the 140,000-square-foot retail destination set to open next summer.
+In addition to several retailers and restaurants previously announced, such as Halls Chophouse and Taco Boy, Nexton Square near Summerville has lined up 20 other businesses to take space in the 140,000-square-foot retail destination opening next summer.

 The expanding merchant list brings categories in clothing, accessories, restaurants, entertainment, beauty, fitness, healthcare and finance to the area.